Skip to main content

 These include:

-- a minimum statutory entitlement that may be taken in one period is 13 weeks
+• the minimum statutory entitlement you can take in one period is 13 weeks

-- there must be a gap of at least 6 weeks between periods of carer’s leave
+• you must have a gap of at least 6 weeks between periods of carer’s leave

-- other arrangements, more favourable to you, as agreed between you and your manager
+• other arrangements that are more favourable to you, as agreed between you and your manager

 You must tell your manager where there's a change of circumstances that affects your entitlement to carer’s leave.